 c1736 – The borough’s Book of Records of the time of Edward IV (1461-1483) was ‘lost’.
 In fact, it was probably destroyed by the local establishment to get rid of serious legal question marks it raised over their inherited privileges, especially land ownership.

 1739 – John Collier, owner of Old Hastings House at the top of the High Street, built new stables, which in 1959 became the Stables Theatre.

 1744 – The first street lighting system began, following the donation by local wealthy MP Colonel Pelham of some oil lamps.
-The system was limited and only ran for a few years.
+The system was limited and expensive, and only ran for about ten or 11 years.

 1745 – Launch of the Lewes-based Sussex Weekly Advertiser, the first newspaper to cover Hastings, and also the first newspaper to be published in Sussex.